poph55/yahtzoom/README.md

 		Yahtzoom
 			-Checks to see if there are 5 of any number, if there is, the variable "Yahtzoom" stores 50, if not it stores 0

-## Challenges
+### Challenges

 The primary challenge we faced was in debugging.
 There were so many different combinations of actions, with so many user inputs, that ensuring they all worked was actually very difficult.
 Our code ended up being far more complicated just because of constant checks to ensure that the user's inputs wouldn't break the code.
-We also ran into some difficulty
+We also ran into some difficulty with the straights as, for some reason, when the user chose to score as a straight when there was no straight, the code ran into an index error, rather than setting it to 0 as we had intended.
+We had to add some try/except functions in order to ensure that the code worked without breaking in the middle.
+We also had issues with consistency.
+The code would often work one second, and then stop working the next time we tried to use it.
+This made it difficult for us to work on the code without constantly having to deal with new issues popping up.